alvr-org/ALVR/wiki/Installation-guide.md

 #### Flatpak

-For Flatpak users, refer to the instructions [here](https://github.com/alvr-org/ALVR/wiki/Flatpak)
+For Flatpak users, refer to the instructions [here](https://github.com/alvr-org/ALVR/alvr/xtask/flatpak/README.md) The instructions are similar compared to the non-flatpak version - but some manual steps are required and paths are slightly different.

 #### Portable tar.gz